melezhik/Sparrow6/documentation/development.md

 # Args stringification

-`Arg stringification` the process of coercing `args` array into command line parameters.
+`Args stringification` the process of coercing `args` array into command line parameters.

 Consider a simple example.